ibtesam5d/spellbook-generator/README.md

 ## todos

+current: allow users to create a spellbook

-- re-adjust spell model to include more information
+- expand spell page to show spell details
+- add icons to side navigation bar
+- add interaction to side navigation bar
-- allow users to create a spellbook
+- allow users to add/remove spells to/from their spellbook
+- allow users to edit their spellbook's details
+- add a home page
 - begin manual data entry process!
 - host under a domain
 - learn user auth to allow users to create an account(?)

+## completed todos

+- re-adjust spell model to include more information

 ## user stories